While it’s true that New Year’s resolutions have lost their flavor, the start of a new year is the perfect opportunity to turn over a new leaf.

 The more you revisit your goals and actively work toward them, the higher your chances of actually achieving them.

 Write things down

-These are goals that must be specific, measurable, attainable, realistic and time-bound.
+These goals must be specific, measurable, attainable, realistic, and time-bound.

 Writing your goals grounds them in reality and makes them more attainable.

 It also helps to break down your goals into different categories, namely: